The best itinerary for one week in Rome and around

 Did you know that a million Euros worth of coins are thrown into the fountain each year?
 They are removed once a day and the proceeds are given to charities.

-Day 7: Walking or cycling the Appian Way
+Day 7: Walking or cycling the Appian Way during your One week in Rome

 On the last day of your 7-day Rome itinerary, it’s time to make some memories outside the city centre.
 You may have come across it on a catacomb tour, but the old Roman Appian way has so much more to offer.